-If I enter into Google search bar: "Remove fear of flying".
+If I enter into the Google search bar: "Remove fear of flying".

 I get 29,8000,000 possible pages.

-I get some very specific answers and results.
+I get some precise answers and results.
 Out of 29,8000,000 possible pages, I come in as the top three results on Google.
 So the more specific I am with my search terms, the closer the answers will be to what I can do or research.

 When using EFT, NLP or hypnosis with ourselves or a client, the more specific they are, the closer the answers will be for them.
 It is OK to start out with global TS as we can refine the search as we re-calibrate, and sometimes you can find what you are looking for on your first search.

-My cute little nieces have a PC, when they come to see me to play, they can also use my Mac.
-I like to think that in 20 years most of the problems people come to see us with in therapy, we will no longer have to deal with because the technology and techniques will be learnt at an early age, like computing is now.
+My cute little nieces have a PC, when they come to see me play, they can also use my Mac.
+I like to think that in 20 years most of the problems people come to see us for, we will no longer have to deal with because the technology and techniques will be learnt at an early age like computing is now.

 I will put up a page on "negative or habitual transderivational searches" later, until then.